usa-npn/geoserver-request-builder/README.md

 ```
 The command installs all dependencies listed in the package.json file into a folder called node_modules.

 This project takes advantage of the [angular cli](https://cli.angular.io/) which uses webpack to build and bundle the project.
-An npm build script is setup to trigger this process.
+An npm build script is setup to trigger this process putting the built project in the dist folder.

 ```
 cd geoserver-request-builder
-npm run build
+ng build --prod
 ```

 If you are not running the project a webserver like apache or nginx, you can use the webpack dev server to serve the pages

 ```
 cd geoserver-request-builder
-npm start
+ng serve
 ```

 ## Deployment